Abiva's Day

 “I don’t want to summon them.
 I already tried to be mean.
 Almost got me killed.”

-The Arch maid had heard rumors about what happened at the tekiasetel and the arrival of the Crown Princess.
-How much of it was true, the young woman had no idea.
+The Arch Maid had heard rumors about what happened at the tekiasetel and the arrival of the Crown Princess.
+How much of it was true, she had no idea.
 Abiva tapped the screen to turn it off.

 “How about you tour your estate, my master?
 Maybe you’ll get some ideas.”